sizezero/creative-incubation/entries/2018-08-25/entry.md

 - joined follower draws two cards from face down keeps one
 - when someone completes a hand there are two more rounds

+Played poker with Eric and wolfe.
+Eric had the idea of pairing a couple follower cards wtih one faceup and one facedown leader card.
+This pairing gives the follower incentive to correctly guess what the leader does.

+Added lead/follower to Splendor.
+Played with Eric.
+It was nice to have leader pay his coins to the follower.
+For our first version the leader didn't get any benefit from being followed.
+That seemed ok but maybe it could be better if he got a one discount.
+This would allow leaders to gamble with a lead when that may not get followed.
+This can lead to goose eggs if the leader is not able to do anything.
+We should try it with four.

 ## PAX Dev Tuesday 8/28

 ### Ben Brode